Translated by Jasmine Nishino

 Written by ニコ

 For buying souvenirs in Tokyo, there are many budget-friendly, inexpensive, and convenient shopping spots in the city.
-You can find Japan-quality items that are thoughtful and save you money!
+You can find Japan-quality items that make great keepsakes and save you money!
 Read to learn about where to go shopping and what you can find at 13 shops.

-Tokyo is full of shops for souvenirs; with so much choice, it might be hard to decide which to choose.
-In this article, we introduce you to thirteen shops that are budget-friendly and conveniently located close to a train station.
+Tokyo is full of shops for souvenirs; with so much choice, it might be hard to decide which to pick.
+In this article, we introduce you to thirteen shops that are budget-friendly and conveniently located close to a train station in the capital.
 This will help you save on time and money when buying for family and friends.

 All of these shops are popular with Japanese customers and travelers alike.
 Along with the great quality products and prices, many of the shops are duty-free, so you can save even more yen.